EJ2KDJ/blog-api/README.md

 # Blog API

-A RESTful API for a personal blog application built with Node.js, Express, and PostgreSQL.
+A raw backend (no UI) RESTful API for a personal blog application built with Node.js, Express, and PostgreSQL.
 This API provides CRUD operations for users, posts, and categories with proper database relationships.

 ## Features